iauns/cpm-test/README.md

 cpm-test
 ========

-Repository used for testing CPM.
+Repository used for testing CPM's ability to handle multiple different versions of the same statically linked library.